 Before starting this blog, I had dreams of creating new sites that would greatly enhance the experiences of up and coming entrepreneurs as they were beginning their processes.
 In learning about the minimum viable product, however, I realized that I should begin working towards my dreams now.
 It is through this blog that I have begun to learn more about the entrepreneurial world by living it.
 I have also been able to hopefully teach a few of you about some new things happening within the start up world.
 I now know that through only giving a small piece of a product, you are able to reach out to new markets and establish a brand for yourself…something that could not have happened if I was still waiting to create a full product.

 So as I begin this process, and as you progress with your lives, just remember that the best way to live your life is by the ole Nike saying, “Just Do It.”
 How will you ever know what was to be if you never took the risk?
 If you can’t take the plunge, then dangle your toes in the water, as I am, and try to find your niche.
 It is rare that your regret what you did, but you will overwhelmingly regret what you did not do.

 Originally posted on The Educated Entrepreneur:

-A fellow entrepreneur gave me a slight nudge today that motivated me to post today’s blog.
+A fellow entrepreneur gave me a slight nudge recently that motivated me to post this blog.
 I think you will certainly find value in it as it incorporates some of the best minds of the 21st century.

 Remember…..
 The secret to learning as an entrepreneur is to mix equal parts of inspiration and perspiration.
 Hard work without a vision is futile, while a great idea without execution is similarly worthless.
 In these TED talks, you’ll find the inspiration you need and the know-how to get it done.